David-Xie-0/Steppy/README.md

-# Steppy
+# Overview
-Repo for my stepper motor project steppy
+This is the repo for my stepper motor project _steppy_
-# Expect Information to be added 4/20/26